Sutter County Truck Accident Lawyers

 - The victims of single-vehicle crashes, which involve pedestrians, bicyclists, and nonmotorized vehicles, accounted for 22% of fatal crashes, 14% of injury crashes, and 22% of property damage.
 About 62% of fatal truck accidents involved two vehicles.

-While state and federal laws require truckers to take regular, long breaks and limit their working days, some trucking companies still promote practices that lead to excessive work hours without adequate rest.
-This increases driver fatigue, which can force the use of stimulants.
+While state and federal laws require truckers to take regular, long breaks and limit their working days, some companies have practices that result in excessive work hours without adequate rest.
+This can contribute to driver fatigue and, in some cases, the use of stimulants.

 FAQs About Sutter County Truck Accidents